Disease and illness aren’t something that just affects humans.

 It is indisputable that vaccinations have saved the lives of countless animals around the world, many of which have been kittens just like yours.

-Vaccinations can protect your pet from a variety of different disease, some of which could potentially prove fatal for your beloved furbaby.
+Vaccinations can protect your pet from a variety of different diseases, some of which could potentially prove fatal for your beloved furbaby.
 The vaccinations are usually categorized as being either ‘essential’ or ‘optional’, although you may also hear them referred to as core and non-core.

 Core vaccines are given to all kittens irrespective of their location and lifestyle.
 Non-core vaccines are given based on the recommendation of your vet and are normally provided when your kitten’s health or circumstances infer that they would be beneficial.